TheCongaGuy/Wordle-Solver/README.md

           # Ask if wordle recognizes this word:
           while input(f'Does wordle recognize "{guess}"? (y/n): ').lower() == "n":
               # Remove the word and choose another if word was not recognized
-              wordleSolver.wordList.remove(guess)
+              wordleSolver.removeGuess(guess)
               guess = wordleSolver.getGuesses()

-          # For each letter in the guess:
           for letter in guess:
-              # If the letter has not been guessed before:
               if letter not in wordleSolver.triedLetters:
+                  # Add a new letter to the Tried Letter list if the current letter is new
                   wordleSolver.triedLetters.append(letter)

               result = input(f'What was the best result of the letter {letter} (g/y/b): ')
-              # If the result was green; ask for the index

               if result.lower() == "g":
                   wordleSolver.greenLet(letter)